vishnu350/rs-mainspring-winder/README.md

 Credits and thanks to the following folk:
 - AndyShap for sharing his setter bowl and staple jig ideas.
 Also for providing the design files and wiki guides.
-- Fratink for coming up with the original design [here](https://www.thingiverse.com/thing:3540660) in Thingiverse.
-The same free Creative Commons licensing scheme is reused.
+- Fratink for coming up with the first 3D winder design [here](https://www.thingiverse.com/thing:3540660) in Thingiverse.
+While the RS winder is very different and much more practical than this version, it helped inspire the creation of this project.
+The same free Creative Commons licensing scheme is re-used.